kcmw3e/rirekisho/src/education.typ

 //     The education section to show, which should be a dictionary formatted
 //     like the one returned from `Education-section`.
 // - `list-marker`: `str` | `content` | `none`
-//     The marker to use for the education experience list.
-This is directly
+//     The marker to use for the education list.
+This is directly passed to
-//     passed to `list`.
+//     `list`.
 // - `date-format`: `str` | `none`
-//     The date format to use for displaying education experiences.
-See
+//     The date format to use for displaying educations.
+See `show-education`
-//     `show-education-experience` for details.
+//     for details.
 // - `should-group-institutions`: `bool`
-//     Whether the experiences should be grouped by institution.
+//     Whether the educations should be grouped by institution.
 The groups will
 //     be ordered based on the order in which institutions are found by
-//     searching through the education experiences in the order they would be
+//     searching through the educations in the order they would be displayed
-//     displayed ordinarily.
-This means that, for example, if experience 'A' and
+//     ordinarily.
+This means that, for example, if education 'A' and 'C' both
-//     'C' both share institution 'I1', and experience 'B' with institution 'I2'
+//     share institution 'I1', and education 'B' with institution 'I2' was
-//     was ordered between the two, the resulting group will be 'A' and 'C'
+//     ordered between the two, the resulting group will be 'A' and 'C' under
-//     under 'I1' followed by 'B' under 'I2'.
+//     'I1' followed by 'B' under 'I2'.
 //
 // # Notes
 // -  If the education section's title is passed as type `str`, the title will
 //    be emboldened; otherwise it is left as-is.
-// - See notes on `show-education-experience` for how parts of education
+// - See notes on `show-education` for how parts of educations are formatted
-//   experiences are formatted depending on types, etc.
+//   depending on types, etc.
+// TODO: check if the below comment is actually true
-// - If the experiences are to be grouped by institution, any experience that
+// - If the educations are to be grouped by institution, any education that does
-//   does not have an institution (e.g. it is `none`) will be ignored.
+//   not have an institution (e.g. it is `none`) will be ignored.
 #let show-education-section(
   education,
   list-marker: "",